 19 of 25Bill Frakes/SI

 The NCAA men's lacrosse championship has been a mainstay on Memorial Day for years.
 Duke won its first title in 2009 as C.J.
 Costabile scored five seconds into sudden-death overtime to give the school a 6-5 victory over Notre Dame.
 Duke was the eighth school to take the national championship since the tournament began in 1971.
-Loyola made it nine schools in 2012.
-(Syracuse has the most, with 10).
+Denver made it 10 schools in 2015.
+(Syracuse has the most, with 11).

 20 of 25Heinz Kluetmeier/SI